Skip to Content

 The Freshwater Perspective

 Coincidentally, freshwater dolphins share similar dietary preferences to their saltwater cousins.
-Despite the variety amongst dolphin species, the answer to “What do Dolphins Eat?” can be summarized succinctly – fish and squid.
+Despite the variety among dolphin species, the answer to “What do Dolphins Eat?” can be summarized – fish and squid.

 Related Resources: